LakshMatai/INF554Project/README.md

 Following are the environments used for set-up and development.

+Replace particles.js file in node_modules/particlesjs/dist/particles.js with particles.js file in the main project folder. particles.js in npm has some bug because of which it is not working properly.

 ### Node-Modules

 Downloaded all the node-Modules via command line `install` statements.
 From all the node modules utilized bootstrap, pooper, d3 and jquery node-modules instead of directly importing through cdn.